Available on: Viki, Netflix

 Both Xufeng and Runyu are shattered.
 Runyu goes back to the Heavenly Realm to fight his own demons and Xufeng tries to revive Jinmi.

-His efforts and Jinmi’s sacrifice together result in Jinmi being reborn and finally reunite with Xufeng (oh and Runyu also reconciles with the both of them).
+His efforts and Jinmi’s sacrifice together result in Jinmi being reborn and finally reunited with Xufeng (oh and Runyu also reconciles with the both of them) — all’s well that ends well.

 Some concern has been expressed that Xufeng appears to ignore Jinmi and that this means that she does not actually return/is not reborn.